dcunited001/dcunited001.github.io/_posts/2016-08-15-a-snowflake-on-a-warm-summer-day-in-denver.md

 ### That's It ...
 Not Really Though

 There's so much other stuff within this story that's unbelievable.
+This already sounds unbelievable, yes.
+However, I've left out some parts that add several more layers to this experience.
+There's a lot of stuff I left out.
+It's so strange that something so emotionally impactful was unavailable to my mind until twenty months later.
+Sometimes, I suspect that I really might have had an authentic religious experience.
+I can't explain it...

 I'm not sure how it would be possible, but I think I got ghosted.
 As in, "Ghost in the Shell," where someone has false memories implanted or incepted in them ... somehow.
+Sounds crazy, right?
+I've been dealing with this ever since I remembered it in early 2015, with absolutely no way to verify.
+One point to emphacize is the number of strongly anachronistic content!
+Most of this consists of things that would be easy to predict in late 2014, but difficult to predict in spring or summer 2013!
+Furthermore, there are many strong anachronisms.

 This isn't some random set of delusions.
 It's easy to distinguish random information from non-random information -- see some of